Some taxes are more straightforward than others.

-Capital Gains Tax (CGT) is a tax on any profit you make when you sell something you own that has gone up in value.
+Capital gains tax (CGT) is a tax on any profit you make when you sell something you own that has gone up in value.

-So if you bought a piece of art for £10,000 and sold it later for £25,000, you’ve made a gain of £15,000.
-With CGT, you’ll pay tax on that £15,000.
+So if you bought a piece of art for £10,000 and sold it later for £25,000, you’ll pay CGT on the gain of £15,000.

 There are a lot of items that you might pay CGT on:

-A second property, like a holiday home
+- A second property, such as a holiday home.

-Shares that aren’t in a tax-efficient ISA or PEP
+- Shares that aren’t in a tax-efficient Isa or Pep.

-You might have to pay it on cryptocurrency like bitcoin too.
+You might have to pay it on cryptocurrency like Bitcoin, too.

 If you share an asset with someone else and you sell it at a profit, you’ll have to pay CGT on your share of the gain.

-The current rate of capital gains tax is 10% if you’re a basic rate taxpayer, or 20% if you’re a higher or additional rate taxpayer.
+For assets other than property, the current rate of capital gains tax is 10% if you’re a basic rate taxpayer and 20% if you’re a higher or additional rate taxpayer.

 The tax-free allowance is currently £12,300, or £6,150 for trusts.

-You can also take into account any costs to do with valuing the item, or advertising the sale.
+You can also take into account any costs to do with valuing the item or advertising the sale.

 Let’s say you have two additional properties and decide to sell them both in one tax year.